careem/mockingbird/README.md

 Your mock class must implements `Mock` in addition to extending the real class or implementing an interface

-You can find and example on how to create a mock on the code below
+You can find an example on how to create a mock on the code below

 ```koltin
 interface MyDependency {